Friendship Truth #4: Close friendships can be hard to find.

 - Validate kids’ experiences and emotions.
 Listen deeply as kids process uncomfortable feelings and situations.
 By naming emotions, kids begin to tame them.

 - Remind them that close friendships can be hard to find.
-Help kids identify classmates, teammates, and neighbors they consider to be friends or possible friends.
+Help kids identify classmates, teammates, and neighbors they consider friends or potential friends.
 These friendships may not feel “close,” but they are still important.
-And some of these relationships may grow closer with time.
+Some of these relationships may also grow closer over time.

 - Brainstorm ways to cultivate friendships.
 Maybe they can join a club or start an activity to meet new people.
 Or they can reconnect with an old friend or group.
 Caregivers can also help kids learn how to make and keep friends, such as saying hello, starting conversations, being kind and supportive, etc.